damnkrishna/AI-driven-WAF/Phase-1/mini-web-server/readme.md

 * `/search?q=test` → echoes search query in JSON
 * `/admin` → returns **403 Forbidden**

+## Note:
+u can observe live entries in your access.log files live in real time by using another terminal and opening it with command

+`tail -f logs/access.log `

+here -f flag means follow — you’ll see new log entries appear in real time as requests come in.

 ## 📂 Logs

 All requests are saved in: